UniversalAptronym/Hearth-Box/Instructions/Raspberry_Pi_Image_Setup.md

 ### __Troubleshooting__

 When something goes wrong in this section, or the following SSH_Setup and CasaOS_Setup sections, diagnosing the issue can often be tricky.
 If this happens, we suggest restarting the process from this point.
 Unplug your Raspberry Pi and disconnect your SSD from it.
-Plug your SSD back into your computer via a USB port.
-Open your file browser and find the SSD drive, where you would find a USB drive, then `Format` it ([Windows tutorial](https://www.guidingtech.com/top-5-ways-to-format-a-usb-drive-on-windows-11/))([Apple tutorial](https://support.apple.com/guide/disk-utility/erase-and-reformat-a-storage-device-dskutl14079/mac)) to reset it to a fresh state.
+Restart the process from this point.

 # __Full Home Server__